webianks/PopupBubble/README.md

   android:layout_height="wrap_content"
 />
 ```
-Postioning of this view can be done according to the need.
+Positioning of this view can be done according to the need.
 By default it should be placed in <b>top center</b>.
 Also it should be placed <b>below recyclerview</b> in layout so that it shows on top of recyclerview.

 #Example positioning
 If its inside RelativeLayout then